 Wine and food tasting events – there’s been a big rise in the popularity of food tasting and wine tasting events and your restaurant is the perfect place to host an event like this.
 People love having experiences, and there’s a big interest in food and wine.
 It will demonstrate that your restaurant is not just a place to buy food, it’s a socially and culturally interesting place to be.
 Email promotions like these are much more likely to get people sharing news about your events with their friends and family too.

-Remember, it’s not all about you
+Remember, email marketing is not all about you

 The secret to all great retail communication is to remember the following golden rule: